-- 10.1 The management objectives of the plantation, including natural forest conservation and restoration objectives, shall be explicitly stated in the management plan, and clearly demonstrated in the implementation of the plan. - 10.1.1 Objectives of tree planting shall be explicit in the management plan, with clear statements regarding the relationship between tree planting and the silviculture, socioeconomic and environmental (i.e. forest conservation and restoration) realities in the region. - 10.1.2 Management objectives for conservation of natural forest and restoration shall be described in the management plan. - 10.1.3 Management objectives, specifically those related to natural forest conservation and restoration, shall be demonstrated in forest management activities. - 10.2 The design and layout of plantations should promote the protection, restoration and conservation of natural forests, and not increase pressures on natural forests.
+- 10.1 The management objectives of the plantation, including natural forest conservation and restoration objectives, shall be explicitly stated in the management plan, and clearly demonstrated in the implementation of the plan. - 10.1.1 Objectives of tree planting shall be explicit in the management plan, with clear statements regarding the relationship between tree planting and the silviculture, socioeconomic and environmental (i.e. forest conservation and restoration) realities in the region. - 10.1.2 Management objectives for conservation of natural forest and restoration shall be described in the management plan. - 10.1.3 Management objectives, specifically those related to natural forest conservation and restoration shall be demonstrated in forest management activities.

+- 10.2 The design and layout of plantations should promote the protection, restoration and conservation of natural forests, and not increase pressures on natural forests.
 Wildlife corridors, streamside zones and a mosaic of stands of different ages and rotation periods shall be used in the layout of the plantation, consistent with the scale of the operation.
 The scale and layout of plantation blocks shall be consistent with the patterns of forest stands found within the natural landscape. - 10.2.1 FMEs shall demonstrate through action their commitment to protect, restore and conserve key areas of natural forest within the ownership. - 10.2.2 Buffer zones along watercourses and around water bodies shall be established according to regional best management practices or local laws and regulations.
-Buffer zones should be indicated on maps. - 10.2.3 FME shall establish wildlife habitat and corridors, suitably located across plantation areas, in consultation with acknowledged experts. - 10.2.4 Plantations shall be designed so as to maintain or enhance the visual character of the landscape (i.e. design is based on the scale and intensity of natural patterns of disturbance and planting and harvest regimes within the region). - 10.3 Diversity in the composition of plantations is preferred, so as to enhance economic, ecological and social stability.
-Such diversity may include the size and spatial distribution of management units within the landscape, number and genetic composition of species, age classes and structures. - 10.3.1 Plantation management shall maintain and/or enhance landscape diversity by varying block size and configuration, species, genetic diversity, age class and structure. - 10.3.2 Emphasis should be placed on planting and/or applied research on forest species native to the region.
+Buffer zones should be indicated on maps. - 10.2.3 FME shall establish wildlife habitat and corridors, suitably located across plantation areas, in consultation with relevant experts. - 10.2.4 Plantations shall be designed so as to maintain or enhance the visual character of the landscape (i.e. design is based on the scale and intensity of natural patterns of disturbance and planting and harvest regimes within the region). - 10.2.5 FME should identify the areas for establishing plantation in non-forestlands (excluding cases of plantation in degraded secondary forests). - 10.2.6 FME's land use plan for plantation establishment shall be in conformity with the provisions of the Land Ceiling Act 1973. - 10.2.7 Pattern of felling (e.g. clear cutting) shall be taken into account in layout of plantation blocks. - 10.3 Diversity in the composition of plantations is preferred, so as to enhance economic, ecological and social stability.
+Such diversity may include the size and spatial distribution of management units within the landscape, number and genetic composition of species, age classes and structures. - 10.3.1 Plantation management shall maintain and/or enhance landscape diversity by varying block size and configuration, species, clonal (genetic) diversity, age class and structure. - 10.3.2 Emphasis should be placed on planting and/or applied research on forest species native to the region.